sensu/sensu-docs/content/sensu-enterprise-dashboard/2.10/index.md

-The Sensu Enterprise Dashboard is a simple web-based application that provides realtime visibility into Sensu monitoring data, with dedicated views for monitoring events, clients, checks, aggregates, [data centers][?], and more.
+The Sensu Enterprise Dashboard is a simple web-based application that provides realtime visibility into Sensu monitoring data, with dedicated views for monitoring events, clients, checks, aggregates, data centers, and more.
 The dashboard provides powerful global search features for filtering views so users can focus on the data that's important to them.
 The dashboard also provides basic operational controls to acknowledge or otherwise "silence" monitoring